 Go south on the San Diego Freeway (405) and exit at Howard Hughes Parkway.
 From Howard Hughes Parkway, turn right onto Park Terrace Drive.
 Enter the parking structure from Park Terrace Drive.
 The entrance to the building is through the courtyard located on the street level.
-The Graziadio School is located on the fourth floor.
+The Graziadio School is located on the fourth floor fourth floor.
+Students may purchase parking card keys at the beginning of each trimester or pay a reduced parking rate for each single use by validating their parking tickets.